-In today’s era of digital transformation, more and more organizations are evolving to become digital and leverage several business advantages, like increase revenue, reduce operational costs, and accelerate time to market.
+In today’s era of digital transformation, more and more organizations are evolving to become digital and leverage several business advantages, like increasing revenue, reducing operational costs, and accelerating time to market.

 On the other hand, cyber-criminals are finding new ways and opportunities to target businesses.
 They are rapidly attacking digital aspects of an organization, like cloud infrastructure, software-as-a-service (SaaS), and connected devices.

 Most of the businesses adopting digital technologies consider security as their biggest concern.
 According to an IDC report, enterprises will spend around $91 billion on security solutions in 2018.
 They are forced to adopt strong security services to minimize the risk of cyber exposure.
 This is why the demand for cyber security professionals is projected to grow three times as fast as other IT roles.

 The traditional cybersecurity options no longer work in the digital world today.
 Hence, enterprises need to embrace modern technologies like artificial intelligence (AI) and machine learning.

 These technologies can push strong security practices, reduce the attack surface, block malicious activities automatically, and protect businesses more efficiently.

 There are several reasons traditional cybersecurity practices aren’t working today.
 As an increasing number of organizations are shifting their sensitive workloads to the cloud, all the data is kept at a central place which can be compromised despite the strong security solutions.